 You may be thinking, “Wait a minute… To qualify for Medicaid, a person must prove that they are essentially broke.
 Where exactly is this money coming from to pay Medicaid back?”

 The good news is that, if a Medicaid recipient owns no assets when they die, then the state is simply out of luck.
 The MERP can’t go after a beneficiary’s kids for money, either.
-(Filial responsibility laws only apply to medical expenses owed to private entities like a long-term care facility, not Medicaid.)
 In order for the state to be repaid, a beneficiary must have had a legal interest in some kind of asset(s) at the time of death.